cuynu/vancedx/README.md

 -------------------------

 ## Attention
-By using apps from this project, you are violating YouTube Terms of Services : https://www.youtube.com/t/terms#86d3c3e8f7 Use at your own risk!
+- By using Vanced+ or sharing anything related to Vanced+ to YouTube, you are violating YouTube Terms of Service : [About Software in the Service](https://www.youtube.com/t/terms#8c38269fae)
+- Use at your own risk!
+I'm not responsible for anything happens to your Google account or your own YouTube channel when using Vanced+ as it not my responsibility
+- Do not upload anything related to Vanced+ to YouTube.
+Otherwise, your channel might be get suspended due to violating YouTube ToS!

 ## Frequently Asked Questions